dev-Blaze/azerothcore-docker/README.md

     ```bash
     docker compose up -d
     ```
-    *Note: The first run will download the image and then download necessary client data (maps, dbc, etc.) inside the container, which may take some time.*
+    *Note: The first run will be significantly longer as it compiles the server binaries and downloads client data.
+Subsequent runs will be faster.*

 2.  **Monitor Progress:**
-    You can check the logs to see the startup progress:
+    You can check the logs to see the compilation and startup progress:
     ```bash
     docker compose logs -f
     ```